WPTechnix/wp-settings-builder/docs/02-getting-started.md

 // Import the main builder class. use WPTechnix\WP_Settings_Builder\Settings_Builder;

-/**
- * The main function that builds and initializes our settings page.
- */
-function my_plugin_register_settings_page(): void {

 // Step 1: Create a page instance using the Settings_Builder.
 // The first argument is the 'option_name' where all data is stored in a single array.
 // The second argument is the unique 'page_slug' for the URL.
 $page = ( new Settings_Builder() )->create( 'my_plugin_options', 'my-plugin-settings' );

 // Step 2: Configure the page's appearance and location in the admin menu.
 // These methods are chainable for clean, readable code.
 $page->set_page_title( 'My Awesome Plugin Settings' )
         ->set_menu_title( 'My Plugin' )
         ->set_parent_slug( 'options-general.php' ) // Places it under the main "Settings" menu
         ->set_capability( 'manage_options' );      // Only admins can see it

 // Step 3: Add a section.
 Sections are visual containers for grouping related fields.
 $page->add_section(
     'general_section',                  // Unique ID for the section 'API & General Configuration',      // Title displayed on the page 'Configure the main settings for connecting to our service.' // Optional description );

 // Step 4: Add fields to the section you just created.
 $page->add_field(
     'api_key',                          // Unique ID for the field (used for saving/retrieving data) 'general_section',                  // The ID of the section this field belongs to 'password',                         // The field type
     'Service API Key',                  // The label for the field [                                   // An array of extra options 'description' => 'Enter your secret API key from your service dashboard.', 'html_attributes' => [
             'placeholder' => 'sk_xxxxxxxxxxxx',
         ],
     ]
 );

 $page->add_field(
     'enable_caching',
     'general_section',
     'switch',                           // A modern toggle switch field type 'Enable Caching',
     [
         'description' => 'Improve performance by enabling the local cache.', 'default'     => true,          // Sets the default value if none is saved yet ]
 );

 // Step 5: Finalize and register everything with WordPress.
 // This is the most important step!
 It takes all your configuration and
 // hooks it into the WordPress admin.
 $page->init();
-}

-// We hook our function to 'admin_init', the standard hook for registering settings. add_action( 'admin_init', __NAMESPACE__ . '\my_plugin_register_settings_page' );
 ```

 ---